abuiles/ember-101/hands-on.md

 </div>
 ~~~~~~~~

-We are rendering the header and then wrapping the outlet in a row
+We will render the header and wrap the outlet in a row
 using **picnicss** classes.

 If we refresh, the header should display nicely.